Spatio-Temporal

 theme_notebook()

-• With a bunch of time series, it’s difficult to distinguish a primary trend to the data (e.g. in a spaghettil line chart).
-This density gives us a sense of that trend.
+• With a bunch of time series, it’s difficult to distinguish a primary trend to the data (e.g. in a spaghetti line chart).
+This density gives a sense of the seasonality and the trend of most of the locations.

 • The summary says the median is around 14 and the max is around 270.